Anxiety in INEC as changes imminent over Edo, Ondo polls

 However, where the SCR fails to read the PVC of a voter, that voter will NOT be allowed to vote.
 He or she will be politely requested to leave the polling unit.
 Therefore, whichever way you look at it, the use of the SCR is central to the voting process on Election Day.

 ”Politicians are not permitted or allowed to nominate anybody for appointment as Supervisory Presiding Officer (SPO).
-The Commission’s procedure for recruiting as-hoc staff is very strict and streamlined.
+The Commission’s procedure for recruiting ad-hoc staff is very strict and streamlined.
 There is no room whatsoever for any politician to interfere with the process.
-It is a taboo to allow such an interference.”
+It is a taboo to allow such interference.”